 If you want to refinish your kitchen cabinets with a stain and clear finish, you have to strip them first, but you can paint over any type of finish without stripping, and sometimes that's your only option.
-Painting doesn't have to be a worse option; you can use glaze to turn painted cabinets into virtual works of art.
+Painting doesn't have to be a necessary evil; you can use glaze to turn painted cabinets into virtual works of art.
 Prepare the cabinets before painting by cleaning and etching the old finish with detergent and scuffing with sandpaper.

 Get the Cabinets Ready

 It's best to clean out the cabinets before painting, because paint has a way of splattering, even when you're careful.
 Doors should be taken down and all hardware should be removed; this may seem like an extra task, but you'll more than make up the time you spend doing it by avoiding the necessity to mask it or paint around it.
 You may not want to turn your kitchen into a workshop for the duration of the project, so take the doors to a separate room and lay them out along the walls.

 Video of the Day